bgoodfriend/terraform-lamp-stack/README.md

-# terraform-lamp stack
+# terraform-lamp-stack
 This is an example of a highly available web server made by launching 2 auto scaling groups of ec2's all zones in a region.
-The payload in the ec2's is a LAMP Stack (Linux, Apache, MySQL, PHP).
+The payload in the ec2's is a LAMP Stack.

 This solution was created a a proof of concept for a prospective employer.
 It demostrates implementation of all of the following technologies:
-Terraform for AWS
+- Terraform for AWS
-AWS: Elastic Load Balancers, Auto Scaling Groups, automatically deployed E2's, a basic launch configuration, and appropriate security groups.
+- AWS: Elastic Load Balancers, Auto Scaling Groups, automatically deployed E2's, a basic launch configuration, and appropriate security groups.

-## How to use this.
+- LAMP:
+  - Linux: Latest Amazon Linux 2 AMI (HVM), SSD Volume Type
+  - Apache
+  - Mysql: MariaDB
+  - PHP

+## Deployment Procedure
 1. Install Terraform.
    https://learn.hashicorp.com/tutorials/terraform/install-cli